ForgeFlow/ao-odoo/product_bom_standard_cost/README.rst

 =========================

-This module shows the standard cost of a product that has a BOM considering the BOM components and routing data.
+This module shows the standard cost of a product that has a BOM considering the BOM components, labor and overhead.

 Usage
 =====